omushpapa/sorter/README.md

 ### Contributing

 Thank you for your interest in contributing to the [Sorter](https://github.com/giantas/sorter) project.
-To get you started, have a look at [CONTRIBUTING.md](CONTRIBUTING.md)
+To get you started, have a look at the contribution [guidelines](CONTRIBUTING.md)

 ### Authors